geoserver/geoserver/doc/en/user/source/filter/syntax.rst

 CQL/ECQL
 --------

-- `CQL, Common Query Language <http://portal.opengeospatial.org/files/?artifact_id=3843>`_, a plain-text language created for the OGC Catalog specification and adapted to be a general and easy-to-use filtering mechanism.
+- `CQL (Common Query Language) <http://portal.opengeospatial.org/files/?artifact_id=3843>`_, a plain-text language created for the OGC Catalog specification and adapted to be a general and easy-to-use filtering mechanism.
-- `ECQL, Extended CQL <http://docs.codehaus.org/display/GEOTOOLS/ECQL+Parser+Design>`_, an extension to CQL that allows expressing the same filters OGC Filter 1.1 can encode.
+- `ECQL (Extended CQL) <http://docs.codehaus.org/display/GEOTOOLS/ECQL+Parser+Design>`_, an extension to CQL that allows expressing the same filters OGC Filter 1.1 can encode.
 ECQL is a superset of CQL, and is accepted anywhere in GeoServer where CQL is allowed.

 The :ref:`filter_ecql_reference` describes the features of the ECQL language.